csula/cs3220-spring-2018/docs/project-scratch.md

 * button
 * picking fonts good for number
-* forms to control resource
+* forms to manage generators
-* card to separate types of resource
+* card to separate types of generator
+    * Modifier
+    * Autonomous
-* a dedicated area for showing logs (pre element).
+* a dedicated area for showing story (pre element).
 * [optional] animation to show number changes

 > Another interesting finding I had this year (2017) was that students tend to